-Bicycling Magazine names Portland as one of the top bike-friendly cities in America.
+In 2014, Bicycling Magazine names Portland as one of the top bike-friendly cities in America.
 Portlandian parents are raising their children as fellow bikers, but young ones riding on busy streets is dangerous and biking around the cul-de-sac only stays entertaining for so long.

 Lucky for us parents, the Banks-Vernonia State Trail offers miles of paved, motor vehicle free bike paths.

 In the early 90’s, Oregon State Parks turned 21 miles of an old railroad line into a biking, hiking, and equestrian trail.
 Serious bikers can spend a day biking the 42 mile round trip ride.
 For a family half-day adventure, taking kids on a section of the trail is free, fun, and great exercise.

 Along the trail, you’ll find charming touches left over from the railroad days.
 Train crossing lights greet you in Banks and there is a trestle to cross in Buxton.
 Farmland borders the pathway and our kids often stop to visit horses in the pastures.

 Our family prefers to start the trail in Banks, located 25 miles from downtown Portland.
 Trailhead signs are well marked.
 The one in Banks is located on the north side of town off of Hwy 47.
 Sunny days bring out the crowds and parking becomes scarce.
 More parking is found 4 miles further north at the Manning Trailhead.